Trump Recertifies Iran Nuclear Deal After Arguing With His Own Advisers: Report

 Reaching a deal to curb Iran’s nuclear program involved 20 months of negotiations between seven countries.
 Now its fate will be determined by ongoing negotiations between President Trump and his own national security advisers.

 The Trump administration announced on Monday that it will recertify that Iran is complying with the terms of the 2015 nuclear deal.
-Under the agreement the State Department must update Congress on Iran’s compliance every 90 days.
+Under the agreement, the State Department must update Congress on Iran’s compliance every 90 days.

 When the Trump administration first certified Iran’s compliance in April, they registered their displeasure with the deal by noting that it “remains a leading state sponsor of terror, through many platforms and methods.”
 Secretary of State Rex Tillerson also said President Trump had directed the National Security Council to lead a review of the deal.

-As Politico noted, on Monday the Trump administration repeated this pattern of putting pressure on Iran “even when acknowledging that Iran is doing something that it wants.”
-While announcing the recertification, senior administration officials bashed the deal, and said they intend to apply new sanctions on Iran for its non-nuclear activities, such as its alleged interference with neighboring countries and human rights abuses.
+As Politico noted, on Monday, the Trump administration repeated this pattern of putting pressure on Iran “even when acknowledging that Iran is doing something that it wants.”
+While announcing the recertification, senior administration officials bashed the deal and said they intend to apply new sanctions on Iran for its non-nuclear activities, such as its alleged interference with neighboring countries and human-rights abuses.

 But the New York Times reported that this predictable move came after hours of arguing between President Trump and his aides, who want to keep the deal in place: